What is an FSA?

 What can I use my FSA for?

 Consumers can use their FSA funds on out-of-pocket medical expenses not covered by their insurance.
 Typically, consumers receive a benefit debit card with which to make these purchases.
 Eligible items include doctor’s office visits, treatments, diagnostic tests, lab fees, medical devices, vision, dental, prescriptions, pharmacy items and various wellness items.
-Consumers can also visit online sites like FSAStore.com to purchase exclusively eligible items.
+Consumers can also visit online sites like shopwealthcare.com to purchase exclusively eligible items.

 What is an FSA rollover and grace period?

 Every year, the government sets an FSA rollover amount.
 This means consumers can carry over a certain amount of unused account dollars from the previous year into the next year, if their employer writes that measure into their plan.
-The FSA rollover amount increased this year, with consumers now able to roll over up to $550 of unused 2020 funds into 2021.

 Employers can also offer a grace period – a few additional months of the next plan year during which consumers can spend their unused account dollars from the previous year.
 Typically, the grace period is two-and-a-half months, with consumers able to use the previous year’s unused fund until March 15 of the next year.